 Pregnancy Reflexology may reduce your labour time

 Reflexology can be used to encourage labour in a post term pregnancy.
-If you are overdue and anxious about being induced in hospital you may want to consider a session or two of reflexology as many women find they go into labour naturally afterwards.
+If you are overdue and anxious about being induced, consider a session or two of reflexology as many women find they go into labour naturally afterwards.

-Specific acupressure points can be stimulated with the intention of creating a boost of energy to encourage the onset of labour contractions.
-Many women who are post-term and have no problems respond well, although it does involve more intense pressure being applied to the feet than normal and some clients do not find it as relaxing as a normal treatment.
+Specific acupressure points will be stimulated with the intention of creating a state of deep relaxation and a boost of energy to encourage the onset of labour contractions.
+Many women who are post-term respond well; it does involve more intense pressure being applied to the feet than normal so you may not find it as relaxing as a normal treatment.

 A midwife team undertook a study into 100 overdue women who were offered a free reflexology treatment on their feet.
 The results of the study showed that overall, the length of the first stage of labour was four hours shorter and the second stage of labour (once the woman starts to push) was 21 minutes shorter, than of those women who had not received the reflexology treatment.